pung-one/pung-one/README.md

 ## I am
-A web developer with knowledge in front-end and back-end technologies, as well as an understanding of accessibility and best practices.
+A Hamburg/Germany based web developer with knowledge in front-end and back-end technologies, as well as an understanding of accessibility and best practices.
 Interested in logic and aesthetics.

 ## Tech Stack:
 - React